SportsUnity/QunamiBattleModeSdk/README.md

 gamePlayHandler = new GamePlayHandler();
 ````

-### if you need in game TextToSpeech init textToSpeech for gameplay
+#### To implement inGame TextToSpeech init textToSpeech for gameplay
 ````java
 gamePlayHandler.initTextToSpeechForGamePlay(this, new TTSEventListener() {
     @Override